Mixing Hardwood Floors: Avoiding Moisture Problems

 The Mixed Wood Conundrum

-Industry is diversifying its use of mixed wood products, and the durability and beauty that it allows also comes with a caution.
+The industry is diversifying its use of mixed wood products, and the durability and beauty that it allows also come with a caution.
 Put simply, some types of wood panels and wood flooring may contain more than one type of wood, each with its own MC.

 Consider: if flooring manufactured with one wood species naturally shrinks or expands at one rate, the same floor manufactured with mixed wood species can shrink and expand differently according to each wood species shrinkage value.
 Measuring engineered wood flooring manufactured with different wood species and wood composites makes MC measurement even trickier than it has ever been.